Ain Gordon: Career

 In 1990, Gordon was recognized in the inaugural round of the National Endowment for the Arts "New Forms" initiative, which funded artists whose work defied clear classification.
 He then began touring, appearing at various venues, including the Baltimore Museum of Art in Baltimore and Dance Place in Washington, D.C.

 In 1991, Gordon began a multi-project relationship with Soho Repertory Theatre in New York City that included five productions and workshops.
 In 1992, he began collaborating with his father, choreographer and director David Gordon, on The Family Business, which was presented at Lincoln Center's Serious Fun!
 Festival in New York City, Dance Theater Workshop, New York Theatre Workshop, and the Mark Taper Forum in Los Angeles.
 In 1994, the production - the cast of which was both Gordons and their wife and mother, Valda Setterfield - won him his first Obie Award.

 In 1992, Gordon became co-director of the Pick Up Performance Company, which was founded by his father in 1971 and incorporated in 1978.
-With the death of his father in 2022, Gordon became director of the company, and Alyce Dissette continued her role as the company's producing director.
+With the death of his father in 2022, Gordon became director of the company, with Alyce Dissette continuing her role as the company's producing director.

 Gordon won his second Obie Award in 1996 for his play Wally's Ghost, which was presented at Soho Repertory Theatre.
 In 1998, he was awarded a Guggenheim Fellowship in playwriting, which awarded him recognition for his role in calling attention to marginalized and forgotten history and the largely invisible people who were part of it.
 His work in this realm included a blend of historical fact, imagined truth, and complete fiction.

 Over the next few years, Gordon collaborated with David Gordon again on two projects, Punch and Judy Get Divorced for the American Music Theater Festival at the Plays and Players Theatre in Philadelphia and the American Repertory Theater at the C. Walsh Theatre of Suffolk University in Boston, and The First Picture Show for the American Conservatory Theater in San Francisco and the Mark Taper Forum in Los Angeles.

 In 2001, Gordon led productions at HERE Arts Center, DTW, and P.S.
 122, including his Art Life & Show-Biz, a non-fiction play based on the lives and careers of avant-garde actress Lola Pashalinski (Charles Ludlam's Ridiculous Theatrical Company), and Broadway actress Helen Gallagher.
 They also included Gordon's mother, the dancer Valda Setterfield, Merce Cunningham, David Gordon, each of whom appeared as themselves.
 The play was published in 2010 in the anthology Dramaturgy of the Real.
 In reviews, Robert Vorlicky referred to it as "an act of remembrance and memorialization, fashioned through memories...a scrapbook filled with snapshots from the lives of three inspirational artists."